 Recycling your cans is great.
 Recycling your couch is better.

 According to the 2015 performance audit of the Pittsburgh Department of Public Works, when citizens don’t recycle, the city’s landfill fees increase, potential recycling sales revenue is lost and the city does not receive state grants for recycling performances, the cost of which is absorbed by taxpayers.

 Pittsburgh collected 95,603 tons of garbage in 2013, costing the city more than $2.4 million.
 In addition to recyclable materials, responsible recycling of refuse and bulk materials can help get this number down.
 You can save your clothes, couches, computers from rotting away in landfills, all while saving the environment and saving the city money.

 Free Store 15104

 The Free Store 15104 receives surplus and donated goods to redistribute to neighbors in need.
 The project was founded in 2012 by Gisele Fetterman to counteract excessive waste and consumption and to eradicate clothing insecurity.
 It’s entirely volunteer run, and all of the items are always free and never resold.

 “We want to keep as much out of a dumpster as possible, because good things don’t belong there,” says Fetterman.
 “Our hope is that those who come get what they need and then when they’re able, bring a donation themselves.”

-Free Store 15104 is located at 420 Braddock Ave. in Braddock, and Free Store Wilkinsburg, located at 619 Penn Ave. in Wilkinsburg, cannot accept large furniture or electronics.
+Free Store 15104, located at 420 Braddock Ave. in Braddock, and Free Store Wilkinsburg, located at 619 Penn Ave., cannot accept large furniture or electronics.
 They collect other new or gently used items and are always in need of donations of baby clothing, formula, diapers and household items.

 Another Free Store opened in 2016 at the Lincoln Park Community Center in Penn Hills.